k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: could not retame pets that had lost tameness
 - Slight adjustment to AC bonus for Druids wearing wooden armor
 - Sling bullets won't break as often as other projectiles
+- Alignment abuse (or lack thereof) can affect enchantment and beatitude of altar sacrifice gifts